muratk5n/thirdwave/en/README.md

 ---

-What was with that NATO chief Stoltenberg 'Central Bank appointent announcement' right in the beginning of the conflict?
+What's the deal w NATO chief Stoltenberg 'Central Bank appointent announcement' right in the beginning of the conflict?
 Is he being 'demoted upwards'?
 He was talking tough game early on, then NATO got cucked.

 ---